yongdd/langevin-fts/README.md

   Any C++ compiler that supports C++11 standard or higher, but I recommend to use Intel compiler.
 Install Intel oneAPI Base & HPC Toolkit.
 They are free

 #### 2. FFT Library
   The modified diffusion equations are solved by pseudospectral method, and that requires a fast Fourirer transform (FFT) library.
-You can choose one of the following FFT libraries.
+You can choose from following FFT libraries.

 + **MKL**
   Math kernel library (MKL) is bundled with Intel Compilers.